-The committee is responsible for discharging governance responsibilities in respect of audit, risk, and internal control, and will report to the board as appropriate.
-The committee, on behalf of the board, shall establish formal and transparent arrangements to ensure the independence and effectiveness of internal and external audit functions and satisfy itself on the integrity of financial and narrative statements within the Company's financial reporting.
+The committee is responsible for discharging governance responsibilities in respect of audit, risk, regulatory reporting and internal control, and will report to the board as appropriate.
+The committee, on behalf of the board, shall establish formal and transparent arrangements to ensure the independence and effectiveness of internal and external audit functions and satisfy itself on the integrity of financial and narrative statements within the Company's financial, risk and regulatory reporting.
 The main roles and responsibilities of the audit committee are:

-8.1 Financial reporting

-- 8.1.1 The committee shall monitor the integrity of the financial statements of the Company, including its annual and half-yearly reports, interim management statements, and any other formal announcement relating to its financial performance, reviewing and reporting to the board on significant financial reporting issues and judgements which they contain having regard to matters communicated to it by the external auditor. - 8.1.2 In particular, the committee shall review and challenge where necessary: - 8.1.2.1 the consistency of, and any changes to, significant accounting policies both on a year on year basis and across the Company; - 8.1.2.2 the methods used to account for significant or unusual transactions where different approaches are possible;

-- 8.1.2.3 whether the Company has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the external auditor; - 8.1.2.4 the clarity and completeness of disclosure in the Company's financial reports and the context in which statements are made; and - 8.1.2.5 all material information presented with the financial statements, such as the business review, viability statement and the corporate governance statements relating to the audit and to risk management. - 8.1.3 Where the committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the board.
+- 8.1 Financial, risk and regulatory reporting - 8.1.1 The committee shall monitor the integrity of the financial statements of the Company, including its annual and half-yearly reports, interim management statements, the Company's reporting to Ofwat, and any other formal announcement relating to its financial and regulatory performance and assurance, reviewing and reporting to the board on significant financial reporting issues and judgements which they contain having regard to matters communicated to it by the external auditor. - 8.1.2 In particular, the committee shall review and challenge where necessary: - 8.1.2.1 the consistency of, and any changes to, significant accounting policies both on a year on year basis and across the Company; - 8.1.2.2 the methods used to account for significant or unusual transactions where different approaches are possible; - 8.1.2.3 whether the Company has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the external auditor; - 8.1.2.4 the clarity and completeness of disclosure in the Company's financial reports and the context in which statements are made; and - 8.1.2.5 all material information presented with the financial statements, such as the business review, viability statement and the corporate governance statements relating to the audit and to risk management. - 8.1.3 Where the committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the board.